ctcl-bregis/ctclsite-python/config/about/privacy.md

 - Browser vendor
 - Hashed HTML canvas fingerprint

-The client-side script that collects such data is called "clientinfo.js" and loaded from the path "/static/clientinfo.js".
-This script is not loaded and is not present in the "lite" compatibility version of the website.
+The client-side script that collects such data is called "clientinfo.js" and is loaded from the path "/static/clientinfo.js".
+This script is not loaded and is not present in the ["lite" compatibility version of the website](/lite/).

 This information may be provided by the web browser or the device and is not collected from any other means.